wgottwalt/ssmtp/README.md

  (otherwise the day of the month would always be the letter "d").

 Dependencies:
- External: Berkeley sockets and supporting libraries.
+ External: Berkeley sockets and supporting libraries like OpenSSL.

 Known limitations:
  This is not a complete sendmail.
 It is only a program to post mail to a